johanhedin/sdrx/README.md

 in C++17 and is tested on a x86_64 machine running Fedora 35 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
 Audio is played using ALSA.

-The channelization is done with a translate, filter and downsampling approach.
+The channelization is done with a translate, filter and downsampling approach in one single thread.
 This is simple, but not the most effective way when listening to many simultaneous channels.
 Other, more effective methods are being considered in the future.

 For development, [RTL-SDR Blog V3](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles), [Airspy Mini](https://airspy.com/airspy-mini) and [Airspy R2](https://airspy.com/airspy-r2) dongles are used.
 The program only support R820T(2)/R860 based dongles and may be incompatible with other RTL dongles and less powerfull Raspberry Pi models.
 YMMV.

+`sdrx` is only available in source code form.
+It is easily build using the instructions below, but some basic Linux understanding and familiarity with a terminal/bash is expected from the user.
+Especially with respect to how to run programs from the command line.

 Build requirements